Learning at Princeton

 Developing Effective Learning Strategies

 You are not passive vessels into which knowledge is poured.
 In fact, if you expect to sit in a lecture for 50 minutes and simply absorb all that you hear, you will forget 80 percent of it within 24 hours.
 You need to be an active learner, as you take notes, read texts, do problem sets, and study for exams.
+You will find, for instance, that mere memorization is insufficient preparation for the learning tasks posed to you at Princeton.

 - Convert titles, headings, and subheadings into questions.
 Attempting to answer those questions will help focus your reading.
 Ask what the author intends to convey in the chapter or article and what points he or she is trying to make.
 When you finish a paragraph, ask yourself what the main topic is — jot down your answer if it is a key point.
 Through this kind of self-examination and reflection, you assess your understanding and practice recall.